DaleOrders/AWS-Study-Notes/README.md

 - Ebextensions are a way to customise EB environments.
-- Inside application source bundle (ZIP/WAR).
+- Inside application source bundle (ZIP/WAR) in a .ebextensions folder.
-- .ebextensions folder.
 - Add YAML or JSON files ending .config.
 - Uses CFN format to create additional resources within the environment.
-- oprtion_settings allows you to set options of resources.
+- **option_settings** allows you to set options of resources.
-- Resources allows entirely new resource, packages, sources, files, users, groups commands, container_commands and services.
+- **Resources** allows you to configure entirely new resources, packages, sources, files, users, groups commands, container_commands and services.

 #### 1.22.5.
 Elastic Beanstalk and HTTPS